SharedStake/SIPs/SIPS/sip-1.md

 ## What is an SIP?

-SIP stands for Yearn Improvement Proposal, it has been adapted from the YIP (Yearn Improvement Proposal) which was also derived heavily from the SIP Synthetix Improvement Proposal document in many places.
-The purpose of this process is to ensure changes to Yearn are transparent and well governed.
-An SIP is a design document providing information to the Yearn community about a proposed change to the system.
+SIP stands for SharedStake Improvement Proposal, it has been adapted from the YIP (SharedStake Improvement Proposal) which was also derived heavily from the SIP Synthetix Improvement Proposal document in many places.
+The purpose of this process is to ensure changes to SharedStake are transparent and well governed.
+An SIP is a design document providing information to the SharedStake community about a proposed change to the system.
 The author is responsible for building consensus within the community and documenting dissenting opinions.

 ## SIP Rationale

-We intend SIPs to be the primary mechanisms for proposing new features, collecting community input on an issue, and for documenting the design decisions for changes to Yearn.
+We intend SIPs to be the primary mechanisms for proposing new features, collecting community input on an issue, and for documenting the design decisions for changes to SharedStake.
 Because they are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 It is highly recommended that a single SIP contain a single key proposal or new idea.
 The more focused the SIP, the more successful it is likely to be.